 Effective May 18, 2021, legislation was passed that establishes and implements sports wagering in the State and provides for regulation of sports wagering and fantasy gaming competitions.
 The Agency must generally regulate sports wagering and the conduct of sports wagering to the same extent that it regulates the operation of VLTs and table games in the State.
-Certain revenues are to be distributed to the Blueprint for Maryland's Future Fund (BMFF), the Problem Gambling Fund, and a new Sports Wagering Assistance Fund (SWAF).
+Certain revenues are to be distributed to the Blueprint for Maryland's Future Fund (BMFF), the Maryland Department of Health (MDH) Problem Gambling Fund, and a new Small, Minority-Owned, Women-Owned Business Sports Wagering Assistance Fund (SWAF).

 Pursuant to § 9-1E-06 of the Maryland State Government Article, up to 60 mobile licenses and up to 30 Class B facility licenses may be awarded.
 If the maximum number of licenses are not awarded, one or more additional application windows for any portion of the remaining mobile licenses or Class B facility licenses may be opened.
 The establishment of any additional applications windows is at the Sports Wagering Application Review Commission's (SWARC) discretion and would require approval of a majority of SWARC members.
-Applications and non-refundable application fees for Class B facility licenses and mobile licenses were accepted from Tuesday, September 6, 2022 through Friday, October 21, 2022.
+Applications and non-refundable application fees for Class B facility licenses and mobile licenses were accepted from Tuesday, September 6, 2022, through Friday, October 21, 2022.